 1957 - The John and Nina Sessions house, 700 Morgan Creek Road, Chapel Hill.
 As of 2012 still owned by the Sessions.
 Bottom photo by Leilani Carter.

 1960 - The Norman Bowers House, 903 Coker Drive, Chapel Hill.
-In 1960, they had just returned from Japan and wanted Japanese styling through the interior.
+In 1960, the Bowers had just returned from Japan and wanted Japanese styling through the interior.
 Sold in 1965 to Robert Nelson.
 As of 2012 owned by Robert Ferrier.

 1961 - The Alan and Sylvia Kerckhoff Residence, 1511 Pinecrest, Durham.
-These original owners lived there 48 years.
-Sold August 2009 to Thomas Shirley and Martha Zeagler.
+Sold in 2009 for the first time to Thomas Shirley and Martha Zeagler.

 1966 - The John and Ruby Graham Residence, 108 Glendale Drive, Chapel Hill.
 Built by Carl Ellington.
-Architect Jim Webb reworked the windows at some point.
-Sold in June 2006 to Dennis and Jean Hendrickson who made significant improvements.
+Jim Webb reworked the windows at some point.
+Sold in 2006 to Dennis and Jean Hendrickson who made significant improvements.
 Photos by Jean Hendrickson.
-Sold in 2012 to David Witsell.
-He commissioned a master suite addition (bottom two renderings) by Craig Kerins which was not built.
+Sold in 2012 to David Witsell and Kyle Worsham who commissioned a master suite addition (bottom two renderings) by Craig Kerins, unbuilt.
+2018 renovation by Arrowhead Design/Build.

 1967 - The J. D. and Jean Phillips Residence, 529 Caswell, Chapel Hill.
 Stewart also did a renovation in 1974.
 As of 2012 still owned by the Phillips.
 Photo by Julie Hollenbeck.